aexcode/a-single-div/README.md

 This project uses [Pug](https://pugjs.org/api/getting-started.html) for templating, [SCSS](https://sass-lang.com/) for css preprocessing and [Gulp](https://gulpjs.com/) for the development workflow.

 Each design can also be found on in my [A Single Div Codepen Collection](https://codepen.io/collection/pgowkP), where you can fork and play around with the code with ease.
+Click on any design in the deployed or local application to navigate to the corresponding Codepen editor.

 ## Prerequisites
 - [NodeJS](https://nodejs.org/en/)